Author: Satchin Panda, PhD

 As everything we are made of or whatever we do is ultimately coded in our genome, it is reasonable to assume that circadian rhythms or circadian clocks are also encoded in our DNA.
 To test this idea two scientists at Caltech, Seymore Benzer and Ron Konopka, did a simple experiment in fruit flies almost 47 years ago.
 Just like humans, the fruit flies have a 24-hour sleep/wake cycle that is maintained even when the flies are housed under constant darkness.
 Benzer and Konopka took a bunch of fruit flies and randomly mutated their DNA to generate genetic mutants.
 They then searched for mutants that had a sleep/wake periodicity that was shorter than 24 hours, longer than 24 hours, or completely randomized.
 The fact that they successfully isolated such mutants was formal proof that circadian clocks are encoded in DNA.
 Later, scientists found such mutants in hamsters, fungi, pond scum, mouse, and even in humans.

 It will not be easy to change the circadian clocks that are encoded in our DNA.
-This is because more than a dozen genes are involved in the circadian program, and there are no ways of changing these genes without causing adverse side effects.
+This is because more than a dozen genes are involved in the circadian program, and altering them may cause unwanted effects.
 So, to promote a healthy lifestyle, it is important to learn as much as we can about our circadian clocks, and to determine what steps can be taken to keep our DNA and lifestyles in synch with one another.